 Warsaw Rotary Club History

 A young lawyer, Paul P. Harris, and three business associates, organized the first Rotary Club on February 23, 1905 in Chicago.
 Fourteen years later an organizational meeting was held on April 18, 1919 to establish a club in Warsaw, Indiana.
-An official charter was issued to the club in June of that same year.
+An official charter was issued to the club in June 1st of that same year with J Conrad Schade being the first President.
 The Warsaw Rotary Club has been instrumental in many projects in the community.
 In the 1920's the club helped to establish the local Chamber of Commerce and started "Rotary Toy Day" in 1927 to help children in need during the holidays through The Salvation Army.
 A speech contest was held in the early years for High School students to present ideas on how to improve Warsaw.
 Some of the topics covered by youth in those days were the need for more lighting downtown and a community gymnasium for the growing sport of basketball.

 Rotary survived the Depression to continue addressing the needs in the community.
 In 1952 the club sponsored its first Exchange Student, Heinz Wenslow from Germany, and sponsored many others almost annually until the mid 1990's.